MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 **Example 1.
 Batch trim versions on all libraries on a site.**

-To delete versions that are older than 180 days old for all document libraries in the
+To delete versions that are older than 180 days old for all document libraries in the [site collection](https://contoso.sharepoint.com).

 :::image type="content" source="media/version-history/batch-trim-all-lib.PNG" alt-text="batch trim all library":::